 Tucked away in the heart of Laos is a little town called Vang Vieng.
 Once, it had a notorious reputation as a place of drunkenness, debauchery, and the alarmingly frequent accidental deaths of tourists.
 Young people, particularly Australians, Europeans, and North Americans, flocked there in droves for cheap drinks, the easy accessibility of illicit drugs, and a nonstop party.

-January 2011.
-We were a few weeks into our backpacking trip through Southeast Asia by the time we hit Vang Vieng.
+In late January of 2011, we arrived in Vang Vieng a few weeks into our backpacking trip through Southeast Asia.
 We had entered Laos in a blaze of glory, or so we felt, having hurried across the Mekong River at sunset and gotten our stamps at the nondescript passport control office just as they were about to turn off the lights for the night.
-A two-day “slowboat” ride had brought us down the Mekong to Luang Prabang.
-The journey left us awestruck at the beauty of the Lao countryside and thanking our stars that we had bought cheap cushions to spare our backsides during the long hours on the uncomfortable boat.
+A two-day “slowboat” ride had brought us down the Mekong, leaving us awestruck at the beauty of the Lao countryside and thanking our stars that we had bought cheap cushions to spare our backsides during the long hours on the uncomfortable boat.
 We explored the lovely city of Luang Prabang and hiked the mountains and waterfalls in the surrounding area, agreeing that Laos was blowing us away with its incredible scenery.
 Now, fresh off a bumpy and crowded 4.5-hour bus ride, we were ready to see what Vang Vieng had to offer.

 By 2011, Vang Vieng had become a major destination for backpackers and other tourists looking to let loose.
 Most of the action centered on tubing the Nam Song, which was actually what drew us to the town in the first place.
 For a few dollars, you could rent an inflated tube and get dropped off a few kilometers upstream from town.
 From there, you spent the day floating the river and stopping at any number of riverside bars along the way.
 It sounded like a fun, relaxing day, and we couldn’t wait to try it out.